Table of Content

 Attractions | Golden Gate Bridge

-The Golden Gate Bridge is one of the landmarks of San Francisco, California, United States, and one of the most iconic bridges in the world.
-Built between 1933 and 1937, the bridge was recognized as a marvel of modern engineering.
-It spans San Francisco Bay, connecting the city of San Francisco to Marin County, and is approximately 2.7 miles (4.3 km) long, with towers 227.4 meters high.
+The Golden Gate Bridge, as an iconic structure of San Francisco, is widely regarded as one of the most iconic bridges in the world.
+This magnificent bridge was constructed between 1933 and 1937, and its construction was considered a marvel of modern engineering at the time.
+Spanning the San Francisco Bay, it connects the city of San Francisco to Marin County, with a total length of approximately 2.7 miles (4.3 kilometers).
+Its bridge towers soar to a height of 227.4 meters, showcasing extraordinary engineering artistry.

 Attractions | Golden Gate Park

-Golden Gate Park is one of the largest urban parks in the United States.
-At over 1,000 acres, it's larger than New York City's Central Park 20%.
-There are many facilities and attractions, including several artificial lakes, a Japanese garden, botanical gardens, and museums, as well as plenty of green space for recreation.
-It is almost impossible to visit Golden Gate Park in one day.
+Golden Gate Park, as one of the largest urban parks in the United States, is impressively large, covering over 1,000 acres, which is even 20% larger than the famous Central Park in New York City.
+This vast green oasis boasts a rich variety of facilities and attractions, including several enchanting artificial lakes, a delicate Japanese Garden, a sprawling Botanical Garden, various museums, and expansive green spaces, providing a perfect place for relaxation and leisure for both locals and tourists.
+It is almost impossible to fully explore every corner of Golden Gate Park in just one day.

 Attractions | San Francisco City Hall